exoplatform/exo-documentation/docs/Upgrade.rst

 Upgrade process
 ===============

-.. note:: When you upgrade to eXo Platform, notice that default password
-		  encryption algorithm has changed so you need to reconfigure it back to the one that you used before, otherwise old users will not be able to log in.
-See details in :ref:`Password Encryption <PasswordEncryption>`.

 The upgrade procedure is only guaranteed and tested to be transparent from the previous maintenance version (x.y.z from x.y.z-1).
 So, we recommend to apply upgrade procedures for all versions between your current one and the target one.
 In this case it is from the latest maitenance version of 5.3 to 6.0.
-If you are on 5.1.1 version, you  should move into the 5.1.2 and then move to 6.0 version.
+If you are on 5.2.1 version, you  should move into the different 5.2 maintenance versions then move to 5.3 and then move to 6.0 version.
 However, if you still  insist on skipping versions, we strongly advise to read all upgrade notes of the versions you are skipping to see if your project is  impacted by any previous upgrade procedure.